chrokh/toow-old/chapters/algorithms.md

 3. A disk may only be placed on an empty rod or on top of a disk that is larger than it.

 Another name for the puzzle is The Tower of Brahma.
-This name is often accompanied by a legend which states that there are three posts with 64 golden disks in a temple.
+This name is often accompanied by a story of a legend saying that there is a temple with a large room hosting three posts with 64 golden disks.
-Since the beginning, Priests are moving the disks according to the rules and when the puzzle is completed, the world will end.
+Priests are moving the disks according to the rules and when the puzzle is complete, the prophecy states that world will end.

 The Towers of Hanoi puzzle can be solved in $2^n-1$ moves, where n is the number of disks.
 Can you write an algorithm for solving the puzzle if we have three disks?